AndersenLab/cellprofiler-nf/README.md

 ```

 ## Input directory structure
 `cellprofiler-nf` requires that the input project directory contains a `raw_images` subdirectory that holds all the images to be processed by CellProfiler.
 See the examples below for dauer and toxin projects.
+The AndersenLab/easyXpress R package can be used to help organize image files exported from the imager into the required directory structure.
+See `easyXpress::tidyProject` for details.
 ### dauer input
 ```bash
 20220501_dauerDebug/